Fiech/surf3tikz/README.md

 axes.
 The following assumptions have been made with much black box testing and data examination:

 * More than four points do nothing to help recover from an already bad choice of points.
-Moreso, there seems to be no influence from all points beyond the first four.
+Moreso, there seems to be no influence from any point beyond the first four.
 * The pt-positions of the first two points should differ in both directions to get a more consistent, instead of just the Y coordinate, as PGFPlots suggests in its error message.
 * Within this set of points, for each data domain dimension (X,Y,Z), there has to be at least one set